On the Astrophysical Origin of Binary Black Hole Subpopulations: A Tale of Three Channels?

 Finally, in the hierarchical channel, components that are remnants of previous mergers, through a robust prediction of numerical relativity simulations, have high spin magnitudes of $\sim 0.67$, with dispersion dependent on spin magnitudes, orientations, and mass ratios \citep{Berti:2008af, Hofmann:2016yih, Rodriguez:2019huv, Borchers:2025sid, Fishbach:2017dwv}.
 This will lead to inconsistency with subpopulations that have small $\sigma_{\chi_{eff}}$.
 Furthermore, due to high recoil kicks, the rarity of retained merger remnants in dynamical environments leads to hierarchical mergers being predominantly 2G+1G systems which exhibit strong mass asymmetry, with less than a few percent of systems expected in the $q>0.7$ range~\citep{Fitchett:1983qzq,PortegiesZwart:1999nm,Favata:2004wz,Gonzalez:2006md,Lousto:2009ka,Gerosa:2018qay,Mahapatra:2021hme, Zevin:2022bfa}.
 This channel can also straightforwardly pollute the PISN gap in $m_1$, extending up to very high masses~\citep{OLeary:2005vqo, Antonini:2016gqe,Tagawa:2020qll, Mapelli:2021syv, Antonini:2022vib, Torniamenti:2024uxl, Vaccaro:2025ogk, Rodriguez:2019huv}.

-Given these predictions that are largely robust against uncertainties in binary stellar evolution, BH formation, and properties of host environments, and the trends in our subpopulations summarized in Table~\ref{tab:metrics}, we conclude that only specific channels likely contribute dominantly to each subpopulation, which is presented in Table~\ref{tab:conclusion}.
+Given these predictions~(summarized in Table~\ref{tab:predictions}) that are largely robust against uncertainties in binary stellar evolution, BH formation, and properties of host environments, and the trends in our subpopulations summarized in Table~\ref{tab:metrics}, we conclude that only specific channels likely contribute dominantly to each subpopulation, which is presented in Table~\ref{tab:conclusion}.

 While these conclusions are reasonably robust, the direct association of subpopulations with single channels remains elusive.
 In particular, dynamical formation in AGN disks can give rise to aligned, isotropic, and in-plane spin orientations depending on assumptions in the modeling of disk physics~\citep{Tagawa:2020dxe, McKernan:2021nwk, Li:2022cul,Mckernan:2017ssq, Santini:2023ukl, McKernan:2023xio, McKernan:2024kpr, Cook:2024ajp, Fabj:2025vza}.
 Similarly, this channel is capable of producing both equal and unequal mass systems depending on various underlying assumptions.
 In other words, this channel can, in principle, give rise to features consistent with all three subpopulations.
 On the other hand, for Subpopulation 2, it is unclear whether there is an excess of in-plane systems compared to what is expected for an isotropic distribution.
 While the $\chi_{eff}$, and $\chi_p$ distributions can together elucidate this mystery, measurement uncertainties in GWTC-4 cannot distinguish between triples and dynamical assembly in dense star clusters as the origin of this subpopulation.